MichalOpoka/ecfr/cfr/title-34-Education/subtitle-B-Regulations-Offices-Department-Education/chapter-III-Office-Special-Education-Rehabilitative-Services-Department-Education/part-361-State-Vocational-Rehabilitation-Services-Program/subpart-A-General/section-361.5.md

 (Authority: Section 7(36) of the Rehabilitation Act of 1973, as amended; 29 U.S.C.
 705(36))

-(51) *Student with a disability* - (i) *Student with a disability* means, in general, an individual with a disability in a secondary, postsecondary, or other recognized education program who -
+(51) *Student with a disability*—(i) *Student with a disability* means, in general, an individual with a disability in a secondary, postsecondary, or other recognized education program who—

 (A)(*1*) Is not younger than the earliest age for the provision of transition services under section 614(d)(1)(A)(i)(VIII) of the Individuals with Disabilities Education Act (20 U.S.C.
 1414(d)(1)(A)(i)(VIII)); or